Bourne | Ash | #! | find | ARG_MAX | Shells | portability | permissions | UUOC | ancient | - | ../Various | HOME

 In contrast to ${1+"$@"}, these variants even work correctly in the pre-SVR2 variants if there are empty arguments in the list (pointed out by Stéphane Chazelas and I can confirm it).

-Which Bourne shells need the above workaround?
+Which Bourne shells exactly need the workaround?

 These shells behave the old way and need ${1+"$@"}: